myakirimiya/nomi-discord-python/README.md

 # Nomi-Discord-Python

+This project is a way for you to talk to your [Nomi](https://nomi.ai) companions on [Discord](https://discord.com).
+Using this, your Nomi can interact with other Humans and other Nomis on different accounts.
+It's a lot of fun and I hope you enjoy using it as much as I have 🥰

 ## Installation and Use

 There are a lot of steps, but don't worry - they are all easy steps.
 You can use the [Table of Contents](https://github.blog/changelog/2021-04-13-table-of-contents-support-in-markdown-files/) feature if you get lost.
 Each section can open and close if you click on the disclosure arrow to the left of the heading.